maximbaz/yubikey-touch-detector/README.md

 | `MAC_0` | when a `hmac` operation stopped waiting for a touch |

 All messages have a fixed length of 5 bytes to simplify the code on the receiving side.

+##### notifier/dbus

+`dbus` notifier registers a dbus server at the interface name `com.github.maximbaz.YubikeyTouchDetector` and path `/com/github/maximbaz/YubikeyTouchDetector`.

+Properties on this dbus interface are discoverable through introspection.
+Properties also emit PropertiesChanged signals to indicate updates and support gobject binding.

 ## How it works